waltligon/orangefs/doc/pvfs2-faq.md

 In the future, PVFS is looking to provide optional semantics for use through the VFS that will allow some client-side caching to speed these kinds of serial benchmarks up.
-By offering a way to explicitly sync data at any given time or by providing 'close-to-open' semantics, these kinds of caching improvements become an option for some applications.
+By offering a way to explicitly sync data at any given time or by providing ‘close-to-open’ semantics, these kinds of caching improvements become an option for some applications.

 Bear in mind that benchmarks such as IOzone and Bonnie were meant to